-1.)
-Pressure-demand, supplied air respirator that is MSHA and NIOSH approved.
-Respirators may be pressure demand, self contained breathing apparatus (SCBA), or pressure demand, airline respirator with an escape bottle for atmospheres with an extreme IDLH.
+- 1) Pressure-demand, supplied air respirator that is MSHA and NIOSH approved.
+Respirators may be pressure demand, self contained breathing apparatus (SCBA), or pressure demand, airline respirator with an escape bottle for atmospheres with an extreme IDLH. - 2) Chemical resistant clothing which includes overalls and long sleeved jacket or, hooded one or two piece chemical splash suit or disposable chemical resistant one piece suit.. - 3) Outer chemical resistant gloves.